-Note that SDN is independent from and complementary to another notable virtualization initiative, network functions virtualization (NFV) [2].
-While SDN focuses on the virtualization of network devices, NFV aims to enable the virtualization of network services and functions, such as NAT, firewall, and cellular core functions so that the time to deploy services can be shortened, and operator capital/operational expenses (CAPEX/OPEX) can be reduced.
-One example of the mutual benefit between NFV and SDN is that on one hand, NFV may improve the efficiency and flexibility of SDN's control plane services; on the other hand, SDN may ensure the delivery and quality of the network traffic between NFV's virtualized functions.
+Note that SDN is independent from and complementary to another notable virtualization initiative, the Network Functions Virtualisation (NFV) [2].
+While SDN focuses on the virtualization of network devices, NFV aims to enable the virtualization of network services and functions, such as NAT, firewall and cellular core functions, so that the time to deploy services can be shortened and operator CAPEX/OPEX can be reduced.
+One example of the mutual-benefit between NFV and SDN is that, on the one hand, NFV may improve the efficiency and flexibility of SDN's control plane services; and on the other hand, SDN may ensure the delivery and quality of the network traffic between NFV's virtualized functions.